naston70/jeremys-it-lab/99.MISC/neil-anderson/Network-Device-Management/management.md

 - You can specify the same or different severity levels to log for each location
 - All messages of that severity level and higher will be logged
 - ie, if a logging level of 3 is set for the console, events with severity 0,1,2 and 3 will be logged there
-- If a logging level of 7 is set for an external syslog server, events from all severity levels 0-7 will be logged there
+- If a logging level of 7 is set for an external Syslog server, events from all severity levels 0-7 will be logged there

 #### Internal Logging Locations Configuration
 ```